hrydgard/ppsspp-site/docs/settings/graphics.md

 The PSP will cull triangles that are outside a 4096x4096 clipping box, and also triangles crossing the Z=1 plane if clipping is enabled.
 Some games rely on this, but there are a few games where we get this subtly wrong.
 It can be useful to experiment with turning this off if you see missing or flickering geometry.

+### Vertex Cache

+As of 1.17, this setting no longer exists.
+Previously, we used hashing to try to avoid decoding the same vertex data over and over again.
+But I managed to optimize things enough that the benefit was very small or negative, and given the graphical glitches that this setting caused, I deleted it.

 ## Spline/Bezier curves quality

 The PSP is capable of drawing curves using splines and bezier curves.
 This is not widely used but there are a few games out there that use it heavily, like Pursuit Force and Loco Roco.